GenCon IX Dungeon

 GenCon IX Dungeon is an adventure for fantasy role-playing games published by Judges Guild in 1978.

-Contents
+Plot summary

-GenCon IX Dungeon is a classic early tournament dungeon.
-In a Celtic mythos world, the player characters must penetrate Baldemar Castle and win the Staff of Albalon.
+GenCon IX Dungeon is an adventure set in a Celtic mythos world, in which the player characters must explore Baldemar Castle to retrieve the Staff of Albalon.

 Publication history

 GenCon IX Dungeon was written by Bob Blake, and was published by Judges Guild in 1978 as a 32-page book.

 Reception

+Lawrence Schick in his book Heroic Worlds calls this "a classic early tournament dungeon".